CosmosOS/Cosmos/README.md

 - A basic audio interface

 > **Note**

-> Note: Use [embeded resources](https://cosmosos.github.io/articles/Kernel/ManifestResouceStream.html) instead of the FS for now.
+> Use [embeded resources](https://cosmosos.github.io/articles/Kernel/ManifestResouceStream.html) instead of the FS for now.

 <hr/>